 This Slow Cooker Ham with Honey Mustard Glaze is perfect for the holiday season.
-This simple recipe is packed with flavour and the taste is out of this world.
+It's packed with flavour and the taste is out of this world.

 My slow cooker did all the hard work today.
-If you love slow cooker recipes this is just the recipe for you!
+If you love slow cooker recipes as much as we do, this is just the crockpot ham is for you!

-This ham recipe is so simple to make.
-The glaze takes just a few minutes to make then it’s brushed over the ham before cooking.
-It’s a thing of beauty.
+This ham recipe is so simple to make and full of flavour.
+The glaze takes just a few minutes to make then it's brushed over the ham before cooking.
+It's a thing of beauty.

 Ham is always on our menu for Thanksgiving and Christmas.
 We tend to make it for Easter as well.
 It's a great main course and feeds a crowd.